shieldgenerator7/DnD-Stories/Wrenwood/WrenwoodSideQuestCalendar_January.md

 He was assigned to The Burrows, traveling there with Tak from Crownspire City after graduation.

-### Stats
+## Stats

 Max HP: 16
 Atk: +1
 Def: +3
 Dmg: d8

-### Traits
+## Traits

 Str -1, Dex -2, **Con +4**
 **Int +2**, Wis -2, Cha -1

+## Abilities

-### Abilities
+### Earth Molder

-Earth Molder – Gain +2 to all rolls involving dirt.
+Gain +2 to all rolls involving dirt.
 (In Combat, Out of Combat)

+### Hardy

-Hardy – Once per page: Reroll any d20 + Constitution roll and take the new result.
+Once per page: Reroll any d20 + Constitution roll and take the new result.
 (Out of Combat)

+### Antlers

-Antlers – If your attack roll is at least 5 higher than the enemy’s defense value, increase the damage you deal by 1.
+If your attack roll is at least 5 higher than the enemy’s defense value, increase the damage you deal by 1.
 (In Combat)

+### Stone Wall

-Stone Wall – If your defense roll is at least 5 higher than the opponent's attack value, reduce the damage you take by 1, minimum 0.
+If your defense roll is at least 5 higher than the opponent's attack value, reduce the damage you take by 1, minimum 0.
 (In Combat)

-### Equipment & Loot
+## Equipment & Loot

 Weapon: Antlers

 Amber: 0

-## Monday, January 1, 2024
+# Monday, January 1, 2024

 You arrive at The Burrow early for your first day of duty.
 There is some time to explore and get familiar with the outpost before you must report to Sergeant Furfoot.